OpenMS/pyopenms-docs/docs/source/glossary.rst

     proteomics
         Proteomics is the large-scale study of proteins.

-    proteins
-        Proteins are vital parts of living organisms, with many functions, for example composing the structural fibers of muscle to the enzymes that catalyze the digestion of food to synthesizing and replicating DNA.

     MascotAdapter
-        Used to identifies peptides in MS/MS spectra.
+        Used to identifies peptides in MS2 spectra.
 Read more about MascotAdapter in the `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MascotAdapter.html>`__.

-    HPLC-MS
-        Data produced by High performance liquid chromatography (HPLC) separates components of a mixture, whereas mass spectrometry (MS) offers the detection tools to identify them.
+    high performance liquid chromatography
+    HPLC
+        In high performance liquid chromatography (HPLC), analytes are dissolved in a pressurized solvent (mobile phase) and pumped through a solid adsorbent material (stationary phase) packed into a capillary column.
+Physicochemical properties of the analyte determine how strongly it interacts with the stationary phase.

+    mzML
     mzml
-    mzML
-        The mzML format is an open, XML-based format for mass spectrometer output files, developed with the full participation of vendors and researchers in order to create a single open format that would be supported by all software.
+        The mzML format is an open, XML-based format for :term:`mass spectrometer` output files, developed with the full participation of vendors and researchers in order to create a single open format that would be supported by all software.

+    mzData
     mzdata
-    mzData
         mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for :term:`MS` data.
 This format is now deprecated, and replaced by mzML.

+    mzXML
     mzxml
-    mzXML
         mzXML is an open data format for storage and exchange of mass spectroscopy data, developed at the SPC/Institute for Systems Biology.

     spectra
-        Plural of spectrum.
+    spectrum
     mass spectrum
-        A mass spectrum is a plot of the ion signal as a function of the mass-to-charge ratio.
+        A mass spectrum is a plot of the ion signal as a function of the :term:`mass-to-charge` ratio.
 A mass spectrum is produced by a single :term:`MS` run.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
 OpenMS represents a one dimensional mass spectrum using the class `MSSpectrum <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html>`_.

+    mass-to-charge
+    mz
     m/z
         mass to charge ratio.

     RT
     retention time
-        retention time (RT) in liquid chromatography, is the time it takes for a separated analyte to move through the stationary phase.
+        retention time (RT) in :term:`liquid chromatography`, is the time it takes for a separated analyte to move through the stationary phase.

     ProteoWizard
-        ProteoWizard is a set of open-source, cross-platform tools and libraries for proteomics data analyses.
+        ProteoWizard is a set of open-source, cross-platform tools and libraries for :term:`proteomics` data analyses.
         It provides a framework for unified :term:`MS` data file access and performs standard chemistry and LCMS dataset computations.

     PepNovo
-        PepNovo is a de novo sequencing algorithm for :term:`MS/MS` :term:`spectra`.
+        PepNovo is a de :term:`de novo peptide sequencing` algorithm for :term:`MS2` :term:`spectra`.

     de novo peptide sequencing
-        A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem mass spectrum (:term:`MS/MS` or :term:`MS^3`) fragment ions, without comparison to a reference proteome.
+        A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem :term:`mass spectrum` (:term:`MS2` or :term:`MS3`) fragment ions, without comparison to a reference proteome.

     TOPPAS
-        An assistant for GUI-driven TOPP workflow design.
+        An assistant for GUI-driven :term:`TOPP` workflow design.
 It is recommended to use OpenMS through the KNIME plugins.

+    chromatograms
     chromatogram
-        A two-dimensional plot that describes the amount of analyte eluted from a chromatography versus the analyte's retention time.
+        A two-dimensional plot that describes the amount of analyte eluted from a chromatography versus the analyte's :term:`retention time`.
 OpenMS represents a chromatogram using the class `MSChromatogram <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/structOpenMS_1_1Interfaces_1_1Chromatogram.html>`_.

     KNIME
         An advanced workflow editor which OpenMS provides a plugin for.

     SILAC
-        Stands for Stable isotope labeling using amino acids in cell culture.
+    stable isotope labeling with amino acids in cell culture Stands for Stable isotope labeling using amino acids in cell culture.

     iTRAQ